Getting a Mortgage After a Debt Relief Order (DRO)

 Maximise your chance of approval with specialist advice from an expert in Bad Credit Mortgages.

-If you’re looking to get your finances back on track and build a secure foundation after a DRO then rest assured that, depending on your circumstances, it is possible to get a mortgage.
+If you’re looking to get your finances back on track and build a secure foundation after a DRO, rest assured that, depending on your circumstances, it is possible to get a mortgage.
 Here’s what you need to do to get the process started:

 Find a specialist broker

-Before you do anything else, get yourself a mortgage broker who specialises in finding mortgages for people with a DRO.
-As tempting as it might be to forge ahead on your own, if you rush things and end up getting an application declined this will only do further damage to your credit score.
+Before you do anything else, get yourself a mortgage broker specialising in finding mortgages for people with a DRO.
+As tempting as it might be to forge ahead on your own, rushing things and ending up getting an application declined will only further damage your credit score.

-You’re probably going to have to find a specialist lender, and your broker will be able to save you hours of research here, guiding you directly to the lenders who are most likely to accept your application, and advising on timings.
+You’ll probably have to find a specialist lender, and your broker can save you hours of research by guiding you directly to the lenders who are most likely to accept your application and advising on timings.

 If you get in touch we can arrange for an advisor to contact you straight away for a free, initial chat.